John brings knowledge and leadership to the team with extensive experience in film and television spanning 40 years.

 His film credits include Pirates of the Caribbean, The World's Fastest Indian, King Kong, The Hobbit, 10000 Years Later and League of Gods as well as many local NZ film and TV productions.

-Matt was part of the sound editing team nominated for a Golden Reel Award (Motion Picture Sound Editors, USA) for King Kong and The Hobbit: An Unexpected Journey.
+Matt was part of the sound editing teams nominated for a Golden Reel Award (Motion Picture Sound Editors, USA) for King Kong, The Hobbit: An Unexpected Journey and Wolf Warrior 2.

 In 2007 Stef graduated from Eastern Institute of Technology in Napier with a Diploma in Video and Electronic Media.
 She was a dialogue assistant on Tintin and District 9.
 As First Assistant Sound Editor on The Hobbit Trilogy she was a member of the Oscar-nominated sound-editing team.
 Stef has worked on many short films, documentaries, TV and web series over the past nine years.
-She is dialogue supervisor on POW's latest project Nori: Roller Coaster Boy.
+She was dialogue supervisor on POW's Korean co-production series Nori: Roller Coaster Boy.

 Alexandra has a BA (hons) in Media Studies & Public Relations from The College of St Mark & St John, Devon, UK.
 Since 2004 she has worked in the UK and New Zealand as a television new editor and in film as a picture editor.
 For Wingnut Films she was 2nd assistant editor on The Adventures of Tintin: The Secret of the Unicorn, The Hobbit Trilogy and in 2016 was show production co-ordinator on Batman v Superman: Dawn of Justice.
 Alexandra is a member of the Visual Effects Society.

 George graduated from Otago University in 2015 with Bachelor of Music majoring in composition & songwriting and contemporary vocal performance.
-He is due to complete a post graduate diploma in music composition from Victoria University in late 2017.
+He completed a post graduate diploma in music composition from Victoria University in 2017.

 George's assistant sound editor credits include "Nori: Roller Coaster Boy", "Being Keegan" and the as-yet unreleased video game "Sky Noon" for which he composed the music and soundscape.